GoEco > Africa > South Africa > Wildlife Rehabilitation Center

 What’s not Included

-Flights, visas (if required), travel health insurance, personal expenses
+Flights, visas (if required), travel health insurance, personal expenses, optional day trips and excursions, meals and drinks when visiting restaurants.

 Some of your tasks may include:

 Quiet time is on Sundays, and although volunteers still tend to the feeding of all the animals, there is ample relaxation time.
-If volunteers want to get active, educational trips can be organized to nearby attractions, including the stunning Kruger National Park for an extra fee.
+If volunteers want to get active, educational trips can be organized to nearby attractions, such as the Blyde Canyon Boat trip, Hoedspruit Reptile Park and Kruger National Park.

 © 2022 GOECO | All rights reserved